haja-k/psd-exam-prep/README.md

 - [x] A prototype which will be thrown away
 - [ ] A plan for all required architectures of the product
 - [ ] A comprehensive architecture implementation

+### Which of the following best describes Emergent Architecture?
+- [x] Starting development of a Software Product requires a clear understanding of the underlying Software Architecture and Emergent Architecture describes the process of creating this initial architecture.
+- [ ] The Software Architecture emerges solely decisions the Developers make from a technical perspective.
+- [ ] In Scrum there is no Architecture-Role therefore architecture emerges naturally.
+- [ ] The desire to make decisions easier to change in the future and find the best possible point in time to make decisions.
+- [ ] Enterprise Architects must be involved to create the foundation of each Software Product.